 The application process for OPT can be confusing, never mail anything to the USCIS unless it has been approved by the International Advisor.
-Approval of OPT by the USCIS may take up to 120 days.
-Students cannot begin work until the EAD (Employment Authorization Document) has been NMIMT Academic Affairs, Graduate Studies & Student University Relations|| Student Handbook issued to the student.
+Approval of OPT by the USCIS may take up to 120 NMIMT Academic Affairs, Graduate Studies & Student Life|| Student Handbook Page 84 of 88 days.
+Students cannot begin work until the EAD (Employment Authorization Document) has been issued to the student.